silentindark/audiosocket_server/README.md

 AudioSocket, whether used as a channel driver or Dialplan application, behaves the same and has the primary purpose of letting us access an Asterisk channel's incoming and outgoing audio stream and use it in externally for whatever.
 Though unless attached via ChanSpy, it cannot be used to passively 'intercept' audio on a channel (it blocks execution in the Dialplan whenever its called).

-You can also use it to trigger a hangup on the channel from within your program (by calling the audiosocket object's `.hangup()` method), that's about it signaling wise, but is really all you need.
+You can also use it to trigger a hangup on the channel from within your program (by calling the audiosocket object's `hangup()` method), that's about it signaling wise, but is really all you need.

 ### Server usage